 The inequality (2) is reminiscent of the classical result [24] relating the growth rate of the capital to the information that investor has on the odds, in a scheme of lotteries.
 The connection between this result and stochastic thermodynamics has been explored by several authors [25, 26, 27, 28].
-In particular, Vinkler et al. [26] derive a physical analogy of the gambler's problem which is similar to the one we shall discuss below for the GM model.
+In particular, Vinkler $et\ al.$ [26] derive a physical analogy of the gambler's problem which is similar to the one we shall discuss below for the GM model.
+In this analogy, the heat bath has no direct counterpart, so the temperature is arbitrary.
+As we shall see, the analogy of the GM extends further, because we identify T in terms of the parameters of the model.
 Taken together, these results suggests a broader range of validity of inequalities such as (2), that bound the gain that informed traders can achieve.